Rappsilber-Laboratory/XiSearch/README.md

 We will cover the advanced config in the "setting up a search on the command line" section.

 ##### crosslinker selection
-Normally, all searches are performed with 2 crosslinkers selected: the crosslinker used in the sample (be it BS3, DSS, SDA or other) and "NonCovalent", which allows the search engine to match spectra with a pair of co-eluting and co-fragmenting linear peptides, which is a common source of misinterpretation of crosslinking MS spectra.
+Normally, all searches are performed with 2 crosslinkers selected: the crosslinker used in the sample (be it BS3, DSS, SDA or other) and "NonCovalent", which allows the search engine to match spectra with a pair of co-eluting and co-fragmenting linear peptides that are not actually crosslinked.
+This is a common source of misinterpretation of crosslinking MS spectra.
 Thus, the "multiple" crosslinker box should be ticked and then both the crosslinker of interest and "nonCovalent" (near the bottom) should be selected.

 ##### crosslinker selection - presets
 "Large scale" presets refer to search parameters optimised for searches with lots (>100) of proteins in the database.
 They search for crosslinker modifications (amidated, hydrolysed, crosslinks within a peptide) only on linear peptides rather than peptide pairs.
 For crosslinkers using NHS-ester chemistry (DSS, BS3, DSBU, BS2G), S/T/Y is considered a side reaction and a score penalty is applied to the match relative to matching spectra crosslinked to K or Nterm.